Hartford Travel Guide

 State Capitol © State of Connecticut

-However, Hartford has much to offer those visitors with leisure in mind.
+Despite this reputation for business, Hartford does have a lot to offer those visitors with leisure in mind.
 Greater Hartford is home to more than 200 cultural, arts and heritage organizations.
 The Hartford Stage Company, one of many venues for live musical and theatrical productions, has been recognized by the Tony Awards and the OBIEs.
 During the warm summer months, many outdoor concerts are staged downtown, and various festivals, sporting events and performances are held at the new Riverfront Plaza throughout the year.
 The Riverfront stretches along seven miles (11km) of pristine shoreline and encompasses 148 acres of park grounds with walkways, biking trails and water activities.
 The state-of-the-art Connecticut Convention Center is also located here.

 For history buffs, Hartford lives up to its responsibilities as one of the oldest cities in the nation.
 At the State Library, visitors can view the Fundamental Orders adopted in Hartford in 1639, the first document in history to establish government by the consent of the people.
 A few blocks away, the entertainment district begins west of Main Street, offering visitors no end of dining, pub and club options.
 Sports fans can revel in University of Connecticut basketball; year after year, the UConn Huskies are contenders in both the National and Big East Championships.

 We are looking for contributors for our Hartford travel guide.
 If you are a local, a regular traveller to Hartford or a travel professional with time to contribute and answer occasional forum questions, please contact us.